No results found.

 Ansible-driven and Composer meta-package framework for rapid CVE response across a Magento portfolio — patches assessed, tested, and deployed across all managed stores within hours of a critical vulnerability being published.

-Hours not days
+Hours

 Portfolio patch time